Lidizz/Lidizz/README.md

 <br>

 Open to working on things when i get some free time.
-Some of the better projects started as half an idea or a *"how hard could it be"*.

 Things I'd enjoy: `backend tooling` · `systems problems` · `applied ML`.
-Feel free to reach out.
+But open for new things, so feel free to reach out.

 **LinkedIn** · **X** ([@__Lidizz__](https://x.com/__Lidizz__)) ·
 **Discord** (`lidizz`).